 6.x Email List Plan

 It’s never too early to begin building an email list.
-Having a list full of readers and potential clients that have opted in on hearing your tips, thoughts, and more, is one of the most valuable things your blog business will have.
+Having a list full of readers and potential clients that have opted in to hear your tips, thoughts, and more, is one of the most valuable things your blog business will have.
 Your engaged email subscribers can become some of your biggest supporters, traffic drivers, and customers if you treat them well.
 I like to use MailChimp to send out free, attractive emails to my list.

 6.x Guest Appearances Plan

-Develop a plan for other blogs and websites that you can make some guest appearances on (posts, videos, interviews, quick tips, expert articles, and more).
+Develop a plan for other blogs and websites on which you can make some guest appearances (posts, videos, interviews, quick tips, expert articles, and more).
 Start a spreadsheet or table of all the relevant sources you can think of, and begin to politely contact these “host” sites once you have enough valuable content on your site to lead visitors back to.
 This will maximize the value for your brand and blog.

 6.x Social Media Strategies and Best Practices